Overview

 "How might we help educators efficiently transform current events into engaging and thoughtfully presented class materials?"

-To better understand the challenges educators face in today’s information-rich era, I began by analyzing 12 educator-led misinformation workshops.
+To better understand the challenges educators face in today’s information-rich era, I began by analyzing the transcriptions of 12 educator-led workshops.

 Many educators want to incorporate news, current events, or trending social media content into their teaching to better engage students.